kadamandersson/kadamandersson.github.io/index.md

 - **[Kasper Bågmark](https://bagmark.wordpress.com)** is working on deep learning for the nonlinear filtering problem.
 The aim is to obtain approximate filters that scale better than particle filters.
 It is an academic project financed by the Wallenberg AI, Autonomous Systems and Software Program (WASP).
 Jointly supervised with [Stig Larsson](https://www.math.chalmers.se/~stig/).
 I have defined the project and act main supervisor.

 - **[Mika Persson](https://www.chalmers.se/personer/mikape/)** is working on distributed control of multi-function sensors.
 It is an industrial PhD position funded by Saab and WASP within the WASP Research Arena in Public Safety (WARA-PS).
 Jointly supervised with [Axel Ringh](https://sites.google.com/view/axelringh/home) and [Ann-Brith Strömberg](https://research.chalmers.se/person/anstr) at Chalmers and [Benjamin Svedung Wettervik](https://scholar.google.se/citations?user=dwmcfd0AAAAJ&hl=sv) at Saab.
-I have defined the project and act industrial supervisor.
+I have defined the project and am industrial supervisor.

+- **Karl Hammar** will work on joint online system identification and state estimation for stochastic differential equations.
+Jointly supervised with [Lennart Svensson](https://www.chalmers.se/personer/pale/) and [Moritz Schauer](https://www.math.chalmers.se/~smoritz/) at Chalmers and [Benjamin Svedung Wettervik](https://scholar.google.se/citations?user=dwmcfd0AAAAJ&hl=sv) at Saab.
+Benjamin has defined the project and I am industrial supervisor.

 ### Master students

 - **Oliver Spjuth** is working on transformer based target tracking.
-Jointly supervised with [Benjamin Svedung Wettervik](https://scholar.google.se/citations?user=dwmcfd0AAAAJ&hl=sv) at Saab and [Lennart Svensson](https://www.chalmers.se/personer/pale/) at Chalmers.
+Jointly supervised with [Benjamin Svedung Wettervik](https://scholar.google.se/citations?user=dwmcfd0AAAAJ&hl=sv) at Saab.

 ### Previous master thesis students